Prediction or forecast: don't make the mistake anymore!

 - Prediction exists.

-- Prognosis also exists.
+- Forecast also exists.

-- But they have different roles.
+- But they do not have the same role.

 Teams do not expect a linguistics lesson.
 They expect a simple, clean, and reliable message.
 This is especially true when you are running a contest meant to create engagement.

-Careful communication sets the tone for the initiative.
+A well-crafted communication sets the tone for the initiative.
 It shows that the event is structured, intentional, and serious, even when it remains playful.

 This is why this topic interests HR and communication managers so much.
 Writing "prediction" correctly is not an isolated detail.
 It is a small marker of professionalism.